gldnpz17/gldnpz17/README.md

 <h2 align="center">Firdaus Bisma S</h2>
 A passionate amateur software developer.
 Usually programs in C# and javascript.
-Lives by the principle that every project is an opportunity to learn a new piece of technology.Recently started learning frontend web development.
+Lives by the principle that every project is an opportunity to learn a new piece of technology.
+Recently started learning frontend web development.

 ### 🛠 Projects
 | Project name | Status | Repository | Notes |